open-cloud/xos/docs/README.md

-# Defining Models for CORD
+# Modeling Guide

 CORD adopts a model-based design, which is to say all aspects of operating and managing CORD is mediated by a model-based control plane.
-XOS is the component in CORD that implements this control plane.
+XOS is a tool that CORD uses to implement this control plane.
 For an overview of XOS, see the following white paper:
 [XOS: Modeling-as-a-Service](https://wiki.opencord.org/display/CORD/XOS%3A+The+CORD+Controller?preview=/1279317/4981376/XOS%20Modeling-as-a-Service.pdf).